amizarmo/courses/_MathBio/README.md

 # MathBio2024
 Essential mathematics for biologists.
-Thaught in 2024 summer course for national olympiad studetns.
+Taught in 2024 summer course for national olympiad studetns.
 This course is divided in to six chapters:
 1. Introduction: philosophy of science and how modeling fits into the scientific method.
 NO VIDEO YET!
 2. Algebra: basic high school level mathematics, functions, polynominal roots, imaginary unit, complex numbers.